smithlabcode/smithlab_cpp/README.md

 Now that we are using both the Zlib and HTSLib libraries, it is more important that we have a build system that can check for these.
 So this repo no longer contains a `Makefile`.

+## TODO

+This code needs lots of changes.
+I'm listing them here for the present and hope to take care of each with separate issues on GitHub.
+The result should be less total code overall in smithlab_cpp.

+- `bisulfite_utils.*pp` code should disappear.
+It has nothing useful, and any functionality it does contain likely belongs in methpipe.
+- The `RNG.*pp` code should also disappear.
+It should be replaced with the stl random code (since c++11) in applications.
+- The `sim_utils.*pp` code has not been used in any of our tools for a very long time, and should be removed.
+- `QualityScore.*pp` likely should be removed, as we only use sequencing quality scores in specific places, and in those places have chosen to re-implement anything that would be here.
+- `smithlab_os.*pp`: anything related to a `prb` file should be removed.
+Any use of character arrays should be replaced with strings for filenames.
+Implementation of many functions in the cpp file is sloppy.
+- `smithlab_utils.*pp`: lots to replace here.
+Many functions seem redundant with functions elsewhere.
+Not sure of we need the smithlab namespace.
+Likely the `copy_if` function should be removed.
+We should test of the alphabet conversion functions are all needed.
+- There might be redundancy between several functions that span `GenomicRegion.*pp`, `chromosome_utils.*pp` and `smithlab_os.*pp`, especially in relation to reading files that contain genomes.